CMMC Certification Levels: Understanding Level 1, Level 2, and Level 3

 CMMC Level 2 – Advanced

-CMMC Level 2 is the most common certification level and applies to organizations that process, store, or transmit Controlled Unclassified Information (CUI).
+CMMC Level 2 is the most common certification level.
+It applies to organizations that process, store, or transmit Controlled Unclassified Information (CUI).

 Level 2 Core Characteristics